syndio/data-engineer-interview/README.md

 This exercise is designed to test your ability to:
 1. Build a Python-based ETL that ingests raw CSV files, applies basic transformations, and loads data into SQLite.
-2. Use dbt to model that raw data into a dimensional schema and answer business questions.
+2. Use dbt to model that raw data into a dimensional schema and answer a business question.

-You are free to use any AI assistance—but at the end we want to see your code style, your SQL modeling choices, and your test coverage.
+You are free to use any AI assistance but at the end we want to see your code style, your SQL modeling choices, and your test coverage.

 ---